Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 [GitHub Actions](https://github.com/features/actions) is a robust CI/CD and automation tool embedded within GitHub, designed to streamline the development workflow.
 Here are its key features:

-- *seamless integration:* directly integrated with GitHub repositories, enabling smooth automation of development processes.
+- *seamless integration with GitHub:* directly integrated with GitHub repositories, enabling smooth automation of development processes.
 - *custom workflows:* create and manage workflows using YAML configuration files to automate tasks such as building, testing, and deploying code.
 - *extensive marketplace:* access a wide range of pre-built actions for various tasks, enhancing functionality and saving time.
 - *cross-platform support:* run workflows across multiple operating systems and environments either GitHub-hosted or self-hosted, including Linux, Windows, and macOS.